Many of us are now staying at home, or no longer going into a workplace, to slow down the spread of the coronavirus (COVID-19).

 - If you prefer to use the phone, SupportLine (01708 765 200) also offer confidential emotional support to anyone of any age.
 The Silver Line Helpline (0800 4 70 80 90) also offers friendship and advice to older people.

 - Talk to people on the phone, and send messages by email and messaging apps.
 You can talk face-to-face using video calls on apps (such as FaceTime, WhatsApp, Skype and Zoom) too.
 Let them know what you’re going through and how you feel, so they can give you the support you need.
+Our guides to video calling are useful for everyone, and they're particularly helpful for people with aphasia.

 - Hobbies and interests are also a good way to keep your mind active, keep yourself distracted and keep going with your recovery.
 This could be a good opportunity to practise, or find a way to adapt, an activity you enjoyed before, or to try something new.